weiwa6/SecureX-ISE-wf/README.md

 6. Cisco Webex Team Account (Optional), this is used to receive messages from the workflow)

 ### Note
-The python script is intended for PoC only and it does not authenticate the requests.
-Addtiaional checking like JWT is recommended for production deployment.
+The python script is intended for PoC only as it does not authenticate the requests.
+Addtiaional checking such as JWT is recommended for production deployment.

 ### Installation Steps